firebase/genkit/docs/rag.md

 });
 ```

-It's very easy to swap out your retriever if for example you want to try a different one.
+You can also swap out your retriever if, for example, you want to try a
+different one.

 ```js
 import { chroma } from '@genkit-ai/plugin-chroma';